lewagonlisbon/programming4everybody/README.md

 ![](https://github.com/lewagonlisbon/programming4everybody/raw/master/images/repl2.png)

-> **N.B:** if the pull command doesn't work, it's probably because you edited some files you shouldn't touch 🛑 Check which ones under `Changed files or folders`, and if they don't belong to the `test` folder, make them look exactly as the ones [on GitHub](https://github.com/lewagonlisbon/programming4everybody), then try to click `Pull` again
+**N.B:** if the pull command doesn't work, it's probably because you edited some files you shouldn't touch 🛑 Check which ones under `Changed files or folders`, and if they don't belong to the `test` folder, make them look exactly as the ones on GitHub, then click `Pull` again.

 ### Git and Ruby